pmlmodelling/pylag/README.md

 ## Installation

-The easiest way to install *PyLag* is using *Conda*.
-However, it is also possible to install *PyLag* using *pip*, assuming your environment has been correcly configured.
+The easiest way to install *PyLag* is using *Conda*, which will install *PyLag* and all its dependencies into a clean environment.
+However, it is also possible to install *PyLag* using *pip*, assuming your environment has been correctly configured.
 Both approaches are described below.
-At the time of writing, only linux-based platforms are supported.
+For now, only linux-based platforms are supported.

 ### Installation using Conda

+---
+**NOTE**

 The instructions below assume you are working with *Python 3*; however, *PyLag* supports both *Python 2* and *Python 3*.

+---

 First [install miniconda3](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html) in a location of your choosing.
 Then, activate *conda*; add the *conda-forge* channel; and install *conda-build* and *conda-verify*, which we will use to install *PyLag*.
+For example:

 ```bash
 $ source /opt/miniconda/miniconda3/bin/activate
 $ conda config --append channels conda-forge
 $ conda install conda-build conda-verify
 ```

+The above code will install *miniconda3* into the directory `/opt/miniconda`, once the appropriate write permissions have been set (the default is to install *miniconda3* into your home directory, which is, of course, also fine).

 With *miniconda3* installed and configured, create a new environment in which to install *PyLag* using the following commands: